A Grand Family Adventure in WyomingJul 22, 2014

 Here’s a list of three of the best ocean-themed parks and sea worlds in San Francisco; remember to do a quick online search to find discount or voucher codes to save yourself a few dollars when purchasing your tickets:

 Aquarium of the Bay: Certainly the highlight of this well-known Californian aquarium is its “Under the Bay” exhibit, which is a moving walkway (great for tired little feet) that runs through clear tunnels that are home to approximately 20,000 marine animals.

 Get a great view of the ‘smiling’ faces of rays stuck to the curved glass and look out for the octopuses and sharks as you wind your way through this 300-foot pathway.
-A great way to save some cash on this outing is to get SmartSave Aquarium of the Bay coupons and qualify for a discount to this awesome waterfront aquarium.

 While you’re down at Pier 39 in Fisherman’s Wharf, have a look for the male sea lions that amass in this area.
 Said to have first gathered there after the earthquake in 1989, they attract quite a crowd of onlookers, and have numbered in their thousands in the past.
 There are also plenty of restaurants and shops nearby if you’re feeling a bit peckish, and you might like to stop by the Marine Mammal Center to read about these playful animals.

 Moving from things in the sea to things on the sea, another great place to visit in the Bay is the San Francisco Maritime park, which has special events for kids.
 It’s a great opportunity for children to learn about nature and spend precious time outdoors, whether you take a walk or plan a picnic on the beach.
 Be sure to stop by the Hyde Street Pier to take part in the weekly events.